navidshaikh/tekton-pipelines/kn/build_deploy/README.md

 ```

 3. Create the pipeline run to trigger our pipeline, pipeline run references the pipline resouces created above and
-mentions the parameters required to run our pipeline and perform the task
+mentions the parameters required to run our pipeline and perform the task.
+Also note that we referenced the service account `kn-deployer-account` while creating the service via kn task,
+this is to be able to pull the container image from private repo via `imagePullSecrets` linked to mentioned service account.

 ```yaml
 apiVersion: tekton.dev/v1alpha1